kgretzky/evilginx2/README.md

 #### Installing with Docker

 You can launch **evilginx2** from within Docker.
-First build the container:
+First build the image:
 ```
 docker build . -t evilginx2
 ```